OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Daily Opportunity Count](img/ex10_cell6.PNG)

 From the graph, it is clear there is a strong drop in opportunities as we enter March.
 Why would this be the case?
-There are many possible explanations: seasonal effects; market activity moving elsewhere \(e.g. player-owned stations\); improved market efficiency \(unlikely\); etc.  Our back test doesn't cover enough a largest enough time range to reveal a seasonal effect.
+There are many possible explanations: seasonal effects; market activity moving elsewhere \(e.g. player-owned stations\); improved market efficiency \(unlikely\); etc.  Our back test doesn't cover a large enough time range to reveal a seasonal effect.
 Likewise, we would need to perform an analysis of data from player-owned stations to determine whether there is any correlation.
 We'll leave these tasks for future work.

 The overall strategy seems more profitable than ore and ice.
 We can confirm this intuition by considering aggregate measures: